kgp01/Year-Progress-Calendar/README.md

 **Year Progress Calculator**

 Adivce: Before following the workflow below, try it by setting the var end_percent = 6 {percentage of year finished} to understand the whole workflow and import the entires into your calendar.
-The reason is if you make a mistake and import incorrect entries, they will have to be deleted manually one by one which is very cumbersome.
+The reason is if you make a mistake and import incorrect entries, they will have to be deleted manually one by one which is very cumbersome for 100 entries.

 # For the year_progress.cpp file
    1. Change the var current_year to the current year